r-konchit/Wordle-Game/README.md

-# Homework 2: Design Document

-* author: *Ron Konchitsky*
+## author: *Ron Konchitsky*
-* date: February 21, 2025

 ## introduction

-This project is essentially a copy of the Worlde game.
+This project is essentially a copy of the Wordle game.

 ## function 1:score_guess(char *secret, char *guess, char *result)